 The book tells the story of

-- the early years (1911-15) in which Aldington figured as one of the Imagist poets and one of a set of young artists who revitalised pre-war London and were the founders of Modernism; the years in which he fell in love with, and married, a fellow Imagist, the American poet, H.D.; the years in which he came to form close relationships with Ezra Pound and D.H.
+- the years (1911-15) in which Aldington figured as one of the Imagist poets and one of a set of young artists who revitalised pre-war London and were the founders of Modernism; the years in which he fell in love with, and married, a fellow Imagist, the American poet, H.D.; the years in which he formed close relationships with Ezra Pound and D.H.
 Lawrence;

 - the war years (1916-19) in which his personal and literary life fell apart, his marriage breaking up under the strain of his experience as a combatant on the Western Front, the loss of a (still-born) child and his subsequent love affairs; the years in which he nevertheless made a significant contribution to British combatant war poetry;

 - the post-war years (1920-28) in which he painfully tried to put his life together again, to combat shell-shock and survivor’s guilt and to re-establish his literary career; the years in which, along with T.S.
 Eliot and Herbert Read, he laid the foundations of modern literary criticism but during which his relationships with the leading figures of Modernism deteriorated, while yet another long-term personal relationship disintegrated;

 - the weeks in 1928 and 1929 in which he wrote Death of a Hero, his blistering and best-selling attack on all that had made that terrible war possible, and his own ‘goodbye to all that’: he would never again be domiciled in England.

 Yesterday is not a milestone that has been passed, but a daystone on the beaten track of the years, and irremediably part of us, within us, heavy and dangerous.
 We are not merely more weary because of yesterday, we are other, no longer what we were before the calamity of yesterday.